evmcnb/quartz/content/Full/Palliative Care.md

 Causes of agitation include pain, medications (side effects and withdrawal), constipation and urinary retention.
 As with pain, detecting agitation in a patient will rely on **observing the patient**.

 **Midazolam** 2.5 – 5mg SC.
-Do not repeat within 1 hour, maximum 4 doses in 24 hours.
+Do not repeat within 1 hour, maximum 30mg in 24 hours.

 ### Secretions